Top

 The European Union expects the deal to double EU goods exports to India by 2032 by eliminating or reducing tariffs in value of 96.6 per cent of EU goods exports to India, the deal document by the European Union said

-The tariffs on cars will come down from 110 per cent to as low as 10 per cent and there will be a quota for 2,50,000 units per year.
+India will cut tariffs on European cars from 110 per cent to 10 per cent and there will be a quota for 2,50,000 units per year.
 The tariffs on car parts will be fully abolished for car parts after five to ten years.
 This would significantly lower the price of European luxury cars like BMW, Mercedes-Benz, and Volkswagen.

-Tariffs of over 36 per cent on average on EU exports of agri-food products, opening a massive market to European farmers.
-Indian tariffs on wines will be cut from 150 per cent to 75 per cent at entry into force and eventually to levels as low as 20 per cent, tariffs on olive oil, margarine, vegetable oils, fruit juices, non-alcoholic beer, and sheep meat will be eliminated, while processed agricultural products such as bread and confectionary will see tariffs of up to 50 per cent eliminated.
+Indian tariffs on wines will be lowered from 150 per cent to 75 per cent at entry into force and eventually to levels as low as 20 per cent and tariffs on olive oil, margarine, vegetable oils, fruit juices, non-alcoholic beer, and sheep meat will be eliminated, while processed agricultural products such as bread and confectionary will see tariffs of up to 50 per cent eliminated.
 Tariffs on beer will come down from 110 per cent to 50 per cent, spirits 150 per cent to 40 per cent, kiwis and pears 33 per cent to 10 per cent with quota, and sausages and meat preparations from 110 per cent to 50 per cent.

-The agreement will grant EU companies privileged access to the Indian services market, including key sectors such as financial services and maritime transport.
+On the services side, EU companies will be granted privileged access to the Indian services market, including key sectors such as financial services and maritime transport.
 It has the most ambitious commitments on financial services by India in any trade agreement, going beyond what they have given to other partners.

 ( Source : Deccan Chronicle )